temporal-community/temporal-ai-agent/setup.md

 Note: We recommend using OpenAI's GPT-4o or Claude 3.5 Sonnet for the best results.
 There can be significant differences in performance and capabilities between models, especially for complex tasks.

 The agent uses LiteLLM to interact with various LLM providers.
-Configure theqfollowing environment variables in your `.env` file:
+Configure the following environment variables in your `.env` file:

 - `LLM_MODEL`: The model to use (e.g., "openai/gpt-4o", "anthropic/claude-3-sonnet", "google/gemini-pro", etc.)
 - `LLM_KEY`: Your API key for the selected provider